GripZViSx/Reaction-Roles-Discord-Bot/README.md

 ```
 - In The Value Of `CLIENT_ID` Put The Bot Id Of Your Bot.
 You Can Get On The [Discord Developer Portal](https://discord.com/developers/applications).

+- Go To [This](https://github.com/GripZViSx/Reaction-Roles-Discord-Bot/blob/main/src/config/webhooks.json) Section Of File
+- Create A Webhook in your Discord server and make a logging channel for your bot .
+Make a webhook in that channel and copy it's link.
+- Now To Get *id* and *token* do the following steps in this video given below.
+-
 After Doing All Just Join My Discord Server
 https://dsc.gg/stacx-dev
 *Help Is Provided In The Server*